 Keep Your Eyes Peeled, Thousands Of Hummingbirds Are Headed Right For Washington During Their Migration This Spring

 Ready for some positive news, fellow Washingtonians?
 We thought so.
-Thousands of hummingbirds are making their way up north for their spring migration, and it won’t be long before we’re seeing them here if you’re not already spotting them, that is.
+Thousands of hummingbirds are making their way up north for their spring migration, and it won’t be long before we’re seeing them here – if you’re not already spotting them, that is.
 Hummingbird migration in Washington is a splendid time of year, isn’t it?
 Get ready by setting up the best hummingbird feeders for the avian visitors heading your way.
 Here’s what to expect and how (and where!) to find these adorable birds.
 So, when will hummingbirds arrive in Washington?
 Read on to find out!

 You can easily attract these sweet little hummingbirds with a feeder, although they are also particular to red, purple, pink, and orange flowers.
 Make them a meal of cane sugar and water (no food coloring) and they’ll be your new best friends.

 Ready to see some hummingbirds?
-Follow their migration north here.
+Follow their migration north.